zulip/zulip/templates/zerver/for/ucsd-case-study.md

 - **Discussing math**: “The [**TeX**](/help/format-your-message-using-markdown#latex)
-  made it made it super easy to discuss material from the course using proper mathematical notation, and was one of the reasons I chose Zulip in the first place.”
+  made it super easy to discuss material from the course using proper mathematical notation, and was one of the reasons I chose Zulip in the first place.”
 - **Quick pulse-checks**: “[**Emoji